 Sustainability and our business

-- Improving access to skills – Our employment practices and reputation for sustainability help us to recruit, retain and engage the best creative talent in our industry.
-By recruiting from a diverse talent pool and investing in training and development we can ensure we have the right people to serve our clients in all disciplines across our locations, including new markets where our industry is less well established.
+- Access to skills: Strong employment policies, investment in skills and inclusive working practices help us recruit, motivate and develop the talented people we need to serve our clients in all disciplines across our locations, including new markets where our industry is less well established.

 Inclusion and diversity

-Achieving a gender-balanced workforce at all levels of the business is a particular priority for WPP.
-We run ‘The X Factor’, a senior mentoring and development program for women led by Charlotte Beers, the former global CEO of Ogilvy & Mather and chairman of J. Walter Thompson, which prepares senior and high potential WPP female leaders for the next level of leadership.
-By the end of 2015, 97 women had completed the program.
-Charlotte Beers also helped to inspire ‘WILL: Women in Leadership Lessons’ – programs targeted at enhancing the professional development of the group’s high potential women.
-WILL programs have run in the UK and US, with 140 women leaders from 50 WPP agencies attending up to 2015.
+‘The X Factor’ is our senior mentoring and development program for women led by Charlotte Beers, the former global CEO of Ogilvy & Mather and chairman of J. Walter Thompson, which prepares senior and high potential WPP female leaders for the next level of leadership.
+By the end of 2016, 109 women had completed the program.

-As at 31 December 2015, women comprised 29% of the WPP Board, 33% of non-executive directors, 33% of directors and executive leaders in our operating companies, 47% of senior managers and 54% of total employees.
+As at 31 December 2016, women comprised 29% of the WPP Board, 33% of non-executive directors, 34% of directors and executive leaders in our operating companies (certainly not good enough), 48% of senior managers and 54% of total employees.

 We measure ethnic diversity in our businesses in the UK and the US using national definitions of ethnic/racial minorities (the Equality and Human Rights Commission in the UK and the Equal Opportunity Commission in the US).
-In 2015, 26% of full-time employees in these countries were from ethnic minorities (2014: 26%).
+In 2016, 28% of full-time employees in these countries were from ethnic minorities (2015: 26%).
+We were ranked 10th in the FTSE 100 by Sir John Parker’s Report into the Ethnic Diversity of UK Boards published in November 2016, with 3 out of 14 directors considered diverse.

 Training, development and education

-Internships and apprenticeships enable young people to gain experience in our industry, while supporting youth employment and helping us identify talented new recruits.
-We offered 5,378 paid internships and apprenticeships at our companies during 2015.
-It is WPP’s policy that all internships and apprenticeships should be paid positions.
-This ensures they are accessible to a diverse range of candidates.
+We offered 6,413 paid internships and apprenticeships at our companies during 2016 (5,356 internships and 1,057 apprenticeships).
+It is our policy that all internships and apprenticeships globally should be paid to enable a diverse range of candidates to take up these positions.

 Many of our people participate in performance-related incentive plans on top of base pay.
+These reward excellent performance and are assessed either through the employee’s operational business area or on the share price performance of the Company.
 Senior employees may participate in share-based compensation plans.

-Our Worldwide Ownership Plan and WPP Share Option Plan 2015 have operated from 1997 and, to date, have granted share option awards to more than 147,000 of our people.
-In 2015, under the WPP Share Option Plan 2015, over 48,000 eligible employees received awards in 71 countries.
+Our Worldwide Ownership Plan and WPP Share Option Plan have been active since 1997 and have granted share option awards to more than 157,000 of our people.

 Employee external appointments